 A holiday should be a time when you can relax and simply get away from your day to day routine.
-It is no secret that a holiday can be expensive to execute, but it can become even more expensive for you if you happen to suffer a personal injury * while on holiday’s abroad.
+It is no secret that a holiday can be expensive to execute.
+However, it can become even more expensive for you if you happen to suffer a personal injury * while on holidays abroad.

-Unfortunately this is an all too common occurrence.
-If you have been involved in an accident on holiday or are injured abroad * you may be entitled to claim compensation provided that the accident was as a result of somebody else’s negligence.
-Below is our guide of what to do when you have been injured abroad and are pursuing a personal injury claim *.
+Unfortunately, this is an all too common occurrence.
+If you have been involved in an accident on holiday or are injured abroad * you may be entitled to pursue legal action.
+This is provided that the accident was as a result of somebody else’s negligence.
+Below is our guide to what to do when you have been injured on holidays and are pursuing an international personal injury claim *.

 Common Types Holiday Injury Claims *

 While on holiday, a person will partake in activities that they would normally not partake in, in their everyday lives.
 Some of these activities can potentially lead to accidents if one is not careful.
 Is simply being careful enough to avoid an accident on holiday *?
 The simple answer is no, because like in many scenarios, it is almost impossible for a person to gauge whether a service provider, activities organiser, or the likes, has exercised extreme caution and care in the provision and delivery of their services.
 Sometimes it is the absence of care from a service provider (negligence) that leads to an accident on holiday.